 They can underestimate the dose of opioids they are taking, resulting in overdose.

-Naloxone is a medicine that can be given to a person to reverse a fentanyl overdose.
+Naloxone (Narcan) is a medicine that can be given to a person to reverse a fentanyl overdose.
 Multiple naloxone doses might be necessary because of fentanyl's potency.
+Given usually by nasal spray.

 Carfentanil or Carfentanyl